firezone/firezone/swift/apple/README.md

 open Firezone.xcodeproj
 ```

-1. Build the Firezone target
+1. Build and run the `Firezone` target.

 ## Debugging

 [This Network Extension debugging guide](https://developer.apple.com/forums/thread/725805)
 is a great resource to use as a starting point.

-### Debugging on ios simulator
+### Debugging on iOS simulator

 Network Extensions
 [can't be debugged](https://developer.apple.com/forums/thread/101663) in the iOS
-simulator, so you'll need a physical iOS device or Mac to debug.
+simulator, so you'll need a physical iOS device to develop the iOS build on.

 ### NetworkExtension not loading (macOS)

+If the tunnel fails to come up after signing in, it can be for a large number of reasons.
+Here are some of the more common ones:

 Try clearing your LaunchAgent db: